 Key positions and officeholders are:

-President- Lyn Buckley
+Past President- Lyn Buckley

 Lyn grew up on country New South Wales, went to Presbyterian Ladies College in Goulburn.
 I joined the Public Service in Canberra after leaving school and then married a soldier, eventually arriving in Brisbane in 1980.
 Lyn has two children who are married and five grandchildren.
 Lyn’s parents taught her the importance of family and community involvement and her strong commitment to both led her a 30 year career in the nonprofit sector as a professional fundraiser.